w3c/wai-news/news/subscribe.md

  hide: true
 ---

-<p>You can get announcements of new WAI resources, draft documents for review, etc. from:</p>
+<p>You can get announcements of new WAI publications, draft documents for review, etc. from:</p>
 <ul>
   <li><p><strong>WAI Announcement e-mail list</strong> - This list is for announcements from WAI.
     <ul>